AppAce/privacy-policy/index.md

 Game Data:

-Your game statistics, scores playing time, use of functions, purchase history is game data we can collect.
+Your game statistics, scores, playing time, use of functions, purchase history is game data we collect.
+This could be mobile device IDs, demographic (IP address) or interest data, and content viewed or actions taken on our apps.

 Payments: